mbernste/RSEM-HMM/README.md

 RSEM
 ====
+Final project for CS776 - Advanced Bioinformatics at the University of Wisconsin - Madison.

 This project implements a simplified version of the RNA-Seq Expectation Maximization algorithm decribed here: http://www.biomedcentral.com/1471-2105/12/323.

 A paper describing their implementation of the algorithm can